Estimated reading time: 4 minutes

 The name may sound romantic if you don’t speak French; if you do, well …, it means “silk weaver’s brains” – eew!
 Makes one think twice about the recipe doesn’t it?

 Created sometime in the mid 19th century in Lyon, it’s named after the silk workers of that time.
 Now whether it’s an insult or a tribute, one can only guess but likening one’s brains to mush is probably leaning slightly toward the first supposition, don’t you think?

 When I first learned to make this recipe in the mid 90’s in Lyon, I was informed that should I not be able to find faisselle, to substitute it with cottage cheese, with just a touch of cream.
 And that’s how I’ve always made it in the UK.
 However, if you can get faiselle, use it and also omit the cream.

 How does one eat it?
 Well, it’s a dip and I’ve had it with crunchy vegetables, with bread sticks, on jacket potatoes or just with soldiers (little strips of toast).

 I absolutely love using roasted tomatoes in this recipe, if I have any and in the summer I always do!
 Fresh tomatoes will do nicely too.
-You can add more herbs if you fancy, tarragon, chervil, whatever you fancy but make sure they go together!
+You can add more herbs if you like, tarragon, chervil, whatever you fancy, but make sure they go together!

-Leave the cottage cheese lumpy or zap it in a blender for a smoother look, up to you.
+Leave the cottage cheese lumpy or zap it in a blender for a smoother look, it’s up to you.

 My only problem is that I’ve usually eaten half of it before it gets to the table – it’s that good!